kevinbazira/algori-360-video/README.md

 * Download the plugin, unzip it and move the unzipped folder to the "wp-content/plugins" directory in your WordPress installation.
 * In your admin panel, go to Plugins and you'll find 360 Video in the plugins section.
 * Click on the 'Activate' button to use your new plugin right away.
-* http://www.kevinbazira.com/blog/article/how-to-add-360-degree-panorama-images-and-videos-to-your-wordpress-website-using-algori-360-image-and-video-gutenberg-plugins for a guide on how to add and customize 360° videos to your WordPress site.
+* Go to http://www.kevinbazira.com/blog/article/how-to-add-360-degree-panorama-images-and-videos-to-your-wordpress-website-using-algori-360-image-and-video-gutenberg-plugins for a guide on how to add and customize 360° videos to your WordPress site.
 * Done :)

 # How to use